 It was the same for the sound power emitted by the air intake openings, accounting the other componenets of the air intake system.

-Specific absorbent materials wich properties must satisfy both the ambitious goals of acoustic performance and also to requirements related to high mechanical solicitations were incorporated into the design as required.
+Specific absorbent materials wich properties must satisfy both the ambitious goals of acoustic performance and also to requirements related to high mechanical solicitations were incorporated into the design as required for this air intake system silencer for a gas turbine (combustion turbine).

 In addition, the course of this project shows - once again - the possibilities for design and optimization of soundproofing equipment of the software SILDIS, whose computing power and reliability, as well as whose versatility made of it a choice tool for the selection of products and construction systems for many projects of sound insulation.